funatsufumiya/tcxJuliaCxxWrap/README.md

 ## Build Instruction

 Please first add this addon into your `TrussC/addons` folder.
-Then select "Import Existing Project" from `trusscli` (TrussC Project Generator), and choose `buildJuliaProject` of this addon (Project generate once fails on cmake configure, but it's OK at first.)
+Then select "Import Existing Project" from `trusscli` (TrussC Project Generator), and choose `buildJuliaProject` of this addon.

+Project generate once fails on cmake configure, but it's OK at first.

-On cmake configure, you need to set `-DCMAKE_PREFIX_PATH` and `-DJulia_EXECUTABLE` in order to build `JlCxx`.
+Now, you need manually cmake configure, and please set `-DCMAKE_PREFIX_PATH` and `-DJulia_EXECUTABLE` in order to build `JlCxx`.

 > [!Note]
 > - `-DCMAKE_PREFIX_PATH`: This can be get by `julia --project=@. -e 'using CxxWrap; print(CxxWrap.prefix_path())'`.
 This command prints the `/path/to/libcxxwrap_julia_jll/override` (or just `~/.julia/artifacts/xxxxxx`). <br>